siriuslysam/kicad-keyboard/README.md

 # kicad-keyboard

-KiCad Library for Keyboard Parts
+KiCad library of symbols, footprints, and models for keyboard parts.